kleene-project/docs/reference/dockerfile.md

 RUN pwd
 ```

-The output of the final `pwd` command in this `Dockerfile` would be
+the output of the `pwd` command is `/path/$DIRNAME`.
-`/path/$DIRNAME`

-If not specified, the default working directory is `/` and previously set working directories
+The default working directory is `/` and working directories
-from the parent image will not be inherited.
+previously set in parent images will not be inherited.

 ## ARG